 Rental Property Insurance: What Does it Cover?

-Also called landlord insurance, rental insurance policies safeguard you from the risks involved in renting out your property.
+Rental property insurance also known as landlord insurance, rental insurance policies safeguard you from the risks involved in renting out your property.
 Its coverage varies depending on your chosen insurance policy, but generally, rental insurance covers the following:

 #1 Dwelling Coverage